Regulations relating to admissions, studies and examinations at Molde University College - Specialized University in Logistics

-(1) Granted admission can be reserved for one year or until the next regular round of admission for the programme of study or course, provided that the programme of study or course is offered in the following year.
+(1) Granted admission can be reserved for maximum two years or until the next regular round of admission for the programme of study or course, provided that the programme of study or course is offered in the following year.

 (2) Application for reserved admission may be granted in cases of unforeseen and compelling circumstances where the applicant is unable to take the place.
 Approved circumstances include illness, pregnancy, care responsibilities, notice of military service and similar circumstances.
 No further reservation is possible.

 Molde University College can award degrees and professional qualifications in accordance with the regulations of 16 December 2005 no.1574 about degrees and professional qualifications, protected titles and nominal study period at universities and university colleges.

 (1) The Bachelor’s degree applies for three-year programmes of 180 credits.
 A minimum of 60 credits must be taken at Molde University College.